bobleesj/github-pages-with-docker/_posts/2024-03-11-python-styling-guide.md

 ### My decision on line-width

 I choose the below 80 character limit for two reasons.
 First, I do not use a dual monitor to minimize neck strain and mouse usage.
 Second, I carry a laptop as a student.
 I want to maximize productivity using the limited screen real estate.
-I must be able to view content with Temrinal and two panels open.
+I must be able to view content with Terminal and two panels open.